herohung093/FlightApp/README.md

 Simple Android App shows a list of flights, detail from sample API

 ## About this Project
-In this project I built a flight detail app using android architecture component (ViewModel), MVVM architecture with Retrofit 2 for pulling rest api remote source.
+In this project I built a flight detail app using android architecture component (ViewModel), LiveData, MVVM architecture with Retrofit 2 for pulling rest api remote source.

 ## Features
 * Show list of Flights